 Movie House Cinemas

-Go to Movie House cinema on Dublin Road for the latest blockbusters, extra comfy rocking seats and great value for money.
+Go to Movie House cinema for the latest blockbusters, extra comfy rocking seats and great value for money.
 They have regular special offers including free 3D and free online booking; and tickets are just £3.50 all day on Tuesdays!

 This independent cinema shows all the big blockbusters alongside the best in classic and world cinema.
 They also host regular film festivals and theatrical performances.
 Grab a drink from the licensed bar on site and enjoy a movie for just £4 on Mondays.